datomusic/duo-imxrt/Readme.md

-This repository contains the firmware for the Dato DUO synthesizer.
+This repository contains the firmware for the Dato DUO synthesizer serial numbers 5000 and up.

 ## Updating the firmware